De Guzman vs. Court of Appeals

 -

-Petitioner appealed to the Court of Appeals, which affirmed the RTC decision in toto on April 28, 1993.
+Petitioner appealed to the Court of Appeals (CA), which affirmed the RTC decision *in toto*.

 -